andycranston/fillarp/README.md

 ## Warnings

-You must be careful not to fill up the ARP cache on you system.
+You must be careful not to fill up the ARP cache on your system.
 With this in mind the `fillarp` command will never send more than 256 packets in any single run.
-Most UNIX/Linux ARP caches can hold 2048 enties so a 256 packet limit seems safe.
+Most UNIX/Linux ARP caches can hold 2048 entries so a 256 packet limit seems safe.

 If in doubt about running `fillarp` on a host check with your local